 - 2. Upload the pd.xml file to any directory in the active server in the Avaya Breeze® platform cluster. - 3.
-Log in to the active server by using SSH and the appropriate credentials. - 4.
+Login to the active server by using SSH and the appropriate credentials. - 4.
 (Optional) Enter the command line interface by running the command: vxShell. - 5.
 Run the pdImport command to import the Personal Directory contacts either from CS 1000 or Device Adapter snap-in.
 CS 1000 and Device Adapter snap-in Release 8.1.1 and earlier saves the imported contacts in the cluster database where as Device Adapter snap-in Release 8.1.2 saves the contacts in the PPM.

-- The pd.xml file in pdImport <full\path\to\pd.xml\file> command is obtained from a CS 1000 system. - You must run the pdImport command only if the endpoints are configured but not registered with System Manager. - The pdImport command works only if the pd.xml file is saved in either /var/tmp or chmod 755 /home/cust location on Avaya Breeze® platform server.
+- The pd.xml file in pdImport <full_path_to_pd.xml_file> command is obtained from a CS 1000 system. - You must run the pdImport command only if the endpoints are configured but not registered with System Manager. - The pdImport command works only if the pd.xml file is saved in either /var/tmp or chmod 755 /home/cust location on the Avaya Breeze® platform server.

-To see usage help, enter pdImport with no arguments
+To see usage help, enter pdImport with no arguments.

-The command syntax when importing PD contacts from Device Adapter snap-in is pdImport <full path to pd xml file>.
+The command syntax when importing PD contacts from Device Adapter snap-in is pdImport <full_path_to_pd_xml_file>.